Indiana Jones (character): Costume

 The hat became so iconic that the filmmakers could only come up with very good reasons or jokes to remove it.
 If it ever fell off during a take, filming would have to stop to put it back on.
 In jest, Ford put a stapler against his head to stop his hat from falling off when a documentary crew visited during shooting of Indiana Jones and the Last Crusade.
 This created the urban legend that Ford stapled the hat to his head.
-Anytime Indy's hat accidentally came off as part of the storyline (blown off by the wind, knocked off, etc.) and seemed almost irretrievable, filmmakers would make sure Indy and his hat were always reunited, regardless of the implausibility of its return.
+Anytime Indy's hat accidentally came off as part of the storyline (blown off by the wind, knocked off, etc.) and seemed almost irretrievable, filmmakers would make sure Indy and his beloved hat were always reunited, regardless of the implausibility of its return.
 Although other hats were also used throughout the films, the general style and profile remained the same.
 Elements of the outfit include: